-Data quality is a pressing concern for organizations, but what exactly does it entail, and how can you measure it effectively?
-Furthermore, identifying data issues is just the beginning – the real challenge lies in automating their resolution within your data preparation processes.
+Data quality is a pressing concern for organisations, but what exactly does it entail, and how can you measure it effectively?
+Furthermore, identifying data issues is just the beginning: the real challenge lies in automating their resolution within your data preparation processes.

 Omniscope offers a comprehensive solution by enabling the creation of multiple data validation rules and automating transformation processes within a unified environment.

-By maintaining and adjusting the data workflow logic over time you will ensure the data quality model can identify and remedy any anomalies, and that your data is transformed in a consistent and transparent way.
+By maintaining and adjusting the data workflow logic over time, you ensure that the data quality model can both identify and remedy anomalies, and that your data is transformed in a consistent, transparent way.

-• Data value issues: duplications, missing or data out of range
+- Data value issues: duplications, missing values, or data that is out of range

-• Identifying anomalies – visual, mechanical or analytical approach
+- Identifying anomalies – visual, mechanical, or analytical approaches

 Diagnostic phase

-Every block in Omniscope workflow area will allow you to preview the data (even before the whole dataset is loaded), sort it by clicking on the column header and view the value distribution in a preview chart for each individual field.
+Every block in the Omniscope workflow area allows you to preview the data (even before the entire dataset is loaded), sort it by clicking on a column header, and view the value distribution in a preview chart for each individual field.

-We wold recommend you to start your data modelling with visual discovery and to explore the dataset in its raw state, even before you start working on it.
+We would recommend starting your data modelling with visual discovery and exploring the dataset in its raw state before working on it.

 Data profiler - visual data exploration for quick diagnostics

-Plug your data source into a Report block (make sure to pick the 'Data discovery' report template) to instantly access the combination of macro and micro insight: Fields view data profiler complemented by filters and granular data table.
+Connect your data source to a Report block and ensure you select the 'Data Discovery' report template.
+This gives you immediate access to both macro and micro insights via the Fields View data profiler, along with filters and a granular data table.

 Let the exploration begin!

-Zooming in and out of the dataset, focusing on a particular subset is easy by using filtering, selection and move/ keep buttons.
-Navigate quickly through the data and decide which fields and values require attention.
-The findings should give you an idea which operations are needed in the workflow schema, to deal with any issues identified through exploration.
+You can easily zoom in and out of the dataset or focus on a specific subset using filtering, selection, and the move/keep buttons.
+Navigate quickly through the data to identify which fields and values require attention.
+Your findings will help determine the transformations needed during the preparation phase to address any issues uncovered during exploration.

 Data type checks

-Bulk field organiser block is handy for multiple field naming/renaming and changes to the data type / format, when you have a dataset with tens or hundreds of fields e.g. change the format of all fields containing "date" in the field name from "dd-MM-yyyy" to "MM-dd-yy".
+The Bulk Field Organiser block is particularly useful for renaming multiple fields and making bulk changes to data types or formats, especially when working with datasets containing tens or hundreds of fields.
+For example, you can change the format of all fields with 'date' in the name from dd-MM-yyyy to MM-dd-yy.

-Another useful diagnostic tool: Field metadata block will scan all the fields and provide every vital statistic - see below.
-You could merge metadata from two data sources to compare them, before combining them.
+Another useful diagnostic tool is the Field Metadata block, which scans all fields and provides key statistics (see below).
+You can also merge metadata from two data sources to compare them before combining.

 Data schema and data range/value checks

-Validate Data block is a data quality superstar - it will allow you to introduce multiple screening rules and evaluate the incoming data against a data schema, that checks :
+The Validate Data block is a data quality powerhouse.
+It allows you to introduce multiple screening rules and evaluate incoming data against a predefined schema.

-The fastest way to set up this block is to connect it to a model dataset, with a correct data schema, and click on the button "Reset to input".
-Now this block is primed to receive a new batch of data and compare the new traffic against the set rules.
-The block will alert you if there are any missing fields, or it will flag unexpected fields or formats found in your incoming dataset.
+The fastest way to configure this block is by connecting it to a model dataset with a correct schema and selecting the “Reset to input” option.
+This primes the block to receive new data batches and compare them against the defined rules.
+It will alert you if any fields are missing or if unexpected fields or formats appear in the incoming dataset.

-Inside the same block you can set rules for the cell value validation and record count check e.g. after a join you will expect the number of mismatches to be zero.
-By adding a Validate data block you could be alerted to appearance of records that escaped your mapping (either because there is an error in the data, or because the mapping file needs an update).
+Within the same block, you can also define rules for validating cell values and record counts.
+For example, after a join, you might expect the number of mismatches to be zero.
+By adding a Validate Data block, you’ll be alerted if unexpected records appear—whether due to data errors or because a mapping file needs updating.

-Important - if you set the 'warning mode' in this block the Data tab will list all the issues found in the dataset, which is quite useful when there are multiple issues you need to deal with.
+Important: If you set this block to Warning mode, the Data tab will list all issues found in the dataset.
+This is particularly useful when multiple issues need to be addressed.

-You can switch between the "Error" and "Warning" mode while you're working on the remedy, as the first mode will simply stop the data from passing through this block, while the second one will result in a detailed error report.
+You can switch between Error and Warning mode while working on the remedy.
+Error mode stops the data from passing through the block, whereas Warning mode allows the data to flow while generating a detailed error report.

 Duplicated values

-Omniscope has several methods of helping you to deal with data duplications.
+Omniscope offers several methods to help you manage data duplications.

-De-duplicate block will identify and remove duplicate records (e.g. multiple data rows have the same CustomerID, but different name/surname spelling).
-The block allows you to specify which fields are relevant when flagging a record as a duplicate - it is not just the case of having multiple rows that contain identical content.
+The De-duplicate block identifies and removes duplicate records (e.g. when multiple rows share the same CustomerID but have different first name or surname spellings).
+This block allows you to specify which fields are relevant when flagging a record as a duplicate—ensuring that it's not just about having identical rows.

-If you wish to look into the causes and investigate variations you could plug the data into a Frequency table block (from the Analytics section), or into the Aggregate block.
-In both cases you could combine multiple fields to define what constitutes a unique key for your dataset, then easily sort and filter on those records where frequency > 1.
+If you want to investigate the causes of duplication and explore variations, you can use the Frequency Table block (from the Analytics section) or the Aggregate block.
+In both cases, you can combine multiple fields to define what constitutes a unique key for your dataset, then easily sort and filter records where the frequency is greater than 1.

-In the Aggregate block - you could create a Split on the unique field (like Country ISO or CustomerID) and have on the Results side the fields with variations e.g. [Country name] / Unique list and Unique value count function, to identify which unique values are linked to multiple country or customer name spellings (see image below).
+In the Aggregate block, you can create a Split on a unique field (e.g. Country ISO or CustomerID) and, on the Results side, apply functions like Unique List or Unique Value Count to identify instances where multiple country or customer name spellings exist (see image below).

 Inconsistent capitalisation

-Normalise case block will provide consistency in use of upper/ lower case and automate text corrections.
-Omniscope will by default scan every dataset and alert you about the need to use this block (you can also choose to ignore the warning, as sometimes the variations are meaningful, or simply not relevant for the analysis).
+The Normalise Case block ensures consistency in the use of upper and lower case letters and automates text corrections.
+By default, Omniscope scans each dataset and alerts you if this block is recommended.
+You can choose to ignore the warning, as case variations are sometimes meaningful or not relevant to the analysis.

 Missing data

-The data preview chart in every workflow block will give you an update on how many missing values are found in each field.
-Quick sort (just click on the column header) will list the records with missing values at the top, so you can inspect them.
+The data preview chart in each workflow block provides an update on how many missing values are found in each field.
+A quick sort (simply click on the column header) will list records with missing values at the top, making them easy to inspect.

-In a situation where you have values such as "n/a", some code like "999999", or blank cells, you could add a Search/ Replace block to enforce uniformity and populate the cells with another value.
+In cases where you have values such as "n/a", codes like "999999", or blank cells, you can add a Search/Replace block to enforce uniformity and populate the cells with another value.

-In some datasets e.g. log files or digital media files, empty cell is not a sign of missing data - it is assumed that every empty cell has the same value as the last populated cell above.
-In this situation - add a Fill down block to fill the blanks in all, or just some of the fields.
+In some datasets (e.g. log files or digital media files), an empty cell is not considered missing data - it is assumed that each empty cell takes the value of the last populated cell above it.
+In this case, you can add a Fill Down block to fill in the blanks for all or just some of the fields.

 Empty rows and fields

-Some data input files can contain empty rows or empty fields, which can increase your data size and cause issues when aggregating, visualising or merging this dataset with another.
+Some data input files can contain empty rows or fields, which can increase your data size and cause issues when aggregating, visualising, or merging with other datasets.
 Two blanks are a match!

-Like it says on the tin - Delete empty data block will find and remove any rows and any columns that are completely empty.
+As the name suggests, the Delete Empty Data block will find and remove any rows or columns that are completely empty.

 Questionable values - using smart analytics to catch them

-Here is an article explaining the process on an example.
+Here is an article explaining the process with an example.

-Where the data irregularities can be spotted by analysing correlation between the fields you could use the Covariance / Correlation block.
+Where data irregularities can be spotted by analysing correlations between the fields, you could use the Covariance / Correlation block.

-Note: Although Omniscope doesn't automatically generate data quality scores - you could easily define your own KPIs in a Field organiser block, or in a Report block's Content view, by adding a formula and formatting the result as %, such as:
+Note: Although Omniscope doesn't automatically generate data quality scores, you can easily define your own KPIs in a Field Organiser block or in a Report block's Content view by adding a formula and formatting the result as a percentage, such as:

 SUBSET_UNIQUECOUNT([Field name])